tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_doxygen.md

 {% include random_ad.html %}

 Perhaps the biggest frustration of document generators is that you can't integrate the rest of your documentation with them.
 You're mostly stuck with the reference doc output.
 You'll need to also generate your how-to guides and other tutorials, and then link to the reference doc output.
 As such, you won't end up with a single integrated experience of documentation.
-Additionally, it will be hard to create links between the two outputs.
+Additionally, it will be hard to create links inline within topics between the two outputs.
 This is a topic I explored in more depth in [Integrating Swagger UI with the rest of your docs](pubapis_combine_swagger_and_guide.html).